kavlata/kavlata.github.io/README.md

 ## Kavita Ganeshan

-I am a Senior Data Scientist at Cuddle.ai / Fractal Analytics Pvt Ltd.
+I am a AI Research Scientist at Accenture AI Labs, India.

-I work on NLP & Machine learning.
+I work on representation learning for NLP.

-I am also a mom of a 3 year old and love drawing analogies between him and the way machines learn.
+I am a mom of a 4 year old and love drawing analogies between my son and the way machines learn.

 ### Support or Contact
 Contact me at kavlata@gmail.com for any of your queries